 It does not take many clients to exhaust the concurrency limit in many contemporary web and application servers.

-If a client opens 8 TCP connections, and keeps them alive for 15 seconds after they are needed, the client consumes 8 concurrency slots for 15 seconds.
+If a client opens 8 TCP connections and keeps each alive for 15 seconds after the last use, the client consumes 8 concurrency slots for 15 seconds.
 If clients arrive at your website at the rate of 1 per second, 120 concurrency slots are continually occupied by idle keepalive connections.
 If the rate is 2 clients per second, 240 concurrency slots are occupied.
-Once the slots are exhausted, clients can no longer connect until the current connections time out.
+Once the slots are exhausted, new clients cannot connect until the existing connections time out.

 This can result in very uneven levels of service.
 Clients who successfully acquire a keepalive connection can browse your service at will.
-Clients who are locked out have to wait in a queue.
+Clients who try to connect when the concurrency slots are all occupied are locked out and have to wait in a queue.

 Why Do You Not See These Effects During Benchmark Testing?